afifmohammed/adotic/README.txt

 Say you have stored procedure that asks for the name and age and returns every customer that matches.
 Lets create a poco class that represents the criteria to be passed in to the procedure.
-We will override the tostring method to return the name of the stored procedure.
+We will override the ToString method to return the name of the stored procedure.

 	public class CustomersByNameAndAgeQuery {
 		public string Name {get;set;}